 Accidents and Thefts

 Every accident and theft should be in the history report and knowing these events is essential.
 Accidents do more damage to a vehicle than wear and tear ever could.
 Bad repairs can also cause you trouble down the road, so you should check where the car was repaired after any accidents.
+Some accidents are very severe and may lead to an accident later on that can cause a medical problem in the result of an accident.

 Past thefts pose a different kind of problem for any car.
 In most cases, when a car is stolen, some of its parts are sold or otherwise tampered with.
 A detailed report of past theft can reveal if the car is currently using parts of lower quality than the manufacturer builds with.

 Now that you know what to look for in a vehicle history report, you need to start looking for a vehicle.
-For pre-owned vehicles with history reports you can rely on in the Miami, Doral and Hialeah areas, look no further than Braman Honda in Miami.
+For used vehicles with history reports you can rely on in the Miami, Doral and Hialeah areas, look no further than Braman Honda in Miami.
 Our expansive selection and friendly staff stand ready to offer you the best dealership experience you’ve ever had.
 Visit us or call us today to learn more